 2. Availability.

-3. Security.
+3. Safety.

 4. High information content.

 For people who simply monitor their health, it is enough to do an ultrasound of the thyroid gland once a year.
-The cost of the study is not high, so people with different incomes can afford the procedure, which cannot be said about such a diagnostic method as MRI.
+The cost of the study is not high, so people with different incomes can afford the procedure, which cannot be said about a diagnostic method such as MRI.

 Preparing for a thyroid scan

-Going for diagnostics, you need to take two things with you:
+When going for diagnostics, you need to take two things with you:

 Period of the menstrual cycle